prebid/addressability-framework/mvp-spec/website-implementation.md

 <!--partial-end-->

 Let's take an example of a transformation to Transmission Results.
-Here is a received Transmission Response that help to generate the Addressable Content:
+Here is a received Transmission Response that helps to generate the Addressable Content:

 <!--partial-begin { "files": [ "transmission-response-with-children.json" ], "block": "json" } -->
 ```json